boumannm/boumannm/README.md

 **The HowOnSwitch project**

 As a tech-geek and a gamer i wanted to combine my latest gaming toy (the Nintendo Switch) and the technical side of games released on it.
 This led to my current project [HowOnSwitch](https://github.com/boumannm/switch).
 A project showing how games released on it run, what resolution, what FPS and other related specs.
+I've had a few people helping me already but more pull-requests are always welcome.

 **Contact me**